- September 18, 2018

 last festive season?

-Here are some tips on how to budget so you won’t be eating crackers in January
+Here are some tips on how to budget your money so you won’t be eating crackers in January

 With technology today, you can log onto any online shop and compare the prices of the presents that you would like to buy.
-Some of these online shops have massive deals on some great gifts that would help you save some money for Jan when you step out on campus.
+Some of these online shops have massive deals so you can save on some great gifts that would help you save some money for Jan when you step out on campus.

 2. You need to work out a budget